Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/apachetika.md

   apache/tika:latest-full
 ```

-Note that if you choose to use the Docker run command, you'll need to specify the `--network` flag if you want to run the container in the same network as your Sage WebUI instance.
+Note that if you choose to use the Docker run command, you'll need to specify the `--network` flag if you want to run the container in the same network as your Sage.is AI-UI instance.

-### Step 2: Configure Sage WebUI to Use Apache Tika
+### Step 2: Configure Sage.is AI-UI to Use Apache Tika

-To use Apache Tika as the context extraction engine in Sage WebUI, follow these steps:
+To use Apache Tika as the context extraction engine in Sage.is AI-UI, follow these steps:

-* Log in to your Sage WebUI instance.
+* Log in to your Sage.is AI-UI instance.
 * Navigate to the `Admin Panel` settings menu.
 * Click on `Settings`.
 * Click on the `Documents` tab.